justincavalli/Secure-Address-Book/README.md

 ### 4.1 Add an Address
 Users will be able to add a new address to their stored address book. </br>

 Through access to the on-screen terminal, users will add a new address to their address book.This is of high priority as it is one of the main functions of the machine.
-This is done by typing the command “ADD <name>,<address>”</br>
+This is done by typing the command “ADD {name},{address}”</br>

 Example of adding an address: </br>
 ADD Brenton Kearney, 5998 Alcala Park Way</br>
-New address added successfully.</br>
+New address added successfully.

 ### 4.2 Edit an Address

 Users will be able to edit an existing address in their stored address book. </br>

 Through access to the on-screen terminal, users will edit an existing address from the address book.
 This is a high priority function of the machine.
-This is done by typing the command “EDIT <name>, <new address information>”.
+This is done by typing the command “EDIT {name}, {new address information}”.
 If an address under that name does not exist the user will be notified.</br>

 Example of editing an address:</br>
-	EDIT Justin Cavalli, 5997 Alcala Park Way
+	EDIT Justin Cavalli, 5997 Alcala Park Way</br>
 	Address updated successfully

 ### 4.3 Delete an Address

 Users will be able to delete an existing address in their stored address book.</br>

 Through access to the on-screen terminal, users will edit an existing address from the address book.
 This is a high priority function of the machine.
-This is done by typing the command “DEL <name>”.
+This is done by typing the command “DEL {name}”.
 If an address under that name does not exist, the user will be notified.</br>

 Example of editing an address:</br>
-	DEL Noelle Tuchscherer
+	DEL Noelle Tuchscherer</br>
 	Address deleted successfully